Outdoor Fun

 Visitors can walk the brick-paved streets and look up a the Victorian architecture of the National Historic Landmark District.
 It is another must for your three Itinerary for Galveston, Texas.

 The first wooden buildings didn’t withstand the hurricanes so brick or stone buildings replaced them.
-The oldest buildings in the Strand Historic District date back to 1850s.
+The oldest buildings in the Strand Historic District date back to the 1850s.

 Elissa